RNVizion/publishing-agent/README.md

 - **Agentic design that's safe by construction.** The model holds one decision; the pipeline is deterministic code.
 Failures are typed and stop the chain, not silent.
 - **MCP as a tool layer.** A clean FastMCP server with small, single-purpose, idempotent tools that compose.
 - **Integrity gating.** "Refuse to ship broken" is enforced in code, at three points, not left to a prompt.
-- **The right work in the right place.** Rendering and ML rebuilds run in CI; the agent stays a light, legible orchestrator.
+- **The right work in the right place.** Index and feed generation, image rendering, and ML rebuilds all run in CI; the agent stays a light, legible orchestrator.
 The division is the design.
 - **Real automation on a real system.** It extends an existing static site, feed, and retrieval assistant; it isn't a toy built to demo the pattern.

 ---